sensu/sensu-docs/content/sensu-core/2.0/guides/reduce-alert-fatigue.md

 ### Creating the filter

-The first step is to create a filter, that we will call `hourly`, which matches new events (where the event's `occurrences` is equal to `1`) or hourly events (so every hour after the first occurrence, calculated with the check's `interval` and the event's `occurrences`).
+The first step is to create a filter that we will call `hourly`, which matches new events (where the event's `occurrences` is equal to `1`) or hourly events (so every hour after the first occurrence, calculated with the check's `interval` and the event's `occurrences`).